');

 About St. Helen, MI

-St. Helen is a small community in Michigan with a population of 2,841 residents.
-The median household income is $42,091 per year, which is below the national average.
-The median age in St. Helen is 54.6 years.
+St. Helen is a small town located in Michigan with a population of 2,841 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $42,091 per year, which is 44% below the national median of $75,149.
+The median age of 54.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in St. Helen, MI